2134689/AICTE_B1_AI/README.md

 **License**

 The Mental Health Tracker AI Project is licensed under the MIT License.
 See the LICENSE file for more details.

+**Acknowledgments**

+The development of this project was inspired by the importance of mental health and well-being in modern society.

+Thanks to the open-source community for providing valuable libraries and resources.

+**Contact**
+For questions, feedback, or support, please contact the project maintainers at sahibsaifi12291@gmail.com.